hadiab/Reaxy/README.md

 }
 ```

-Example
+#### Example

-Defining new effect for fetching posts form remote api
+Defining new effect for fetching posts from remote api

 ```js
 const posts = {